 Saxon follows a curriculum which mainly mirrors the content of the National Curriculum 2014.
-The content and expectations for each year group and each subject area can be found in the separate year group as well as subject area subsections.
+The content and expectations for each year group and each subject area can be found in this ‘Learning’ tab section in the left hand menu.

 Children in Reception class follow the Foundation Stage curriculum which is divided into 2 key areas known as Prime and Specific.
 The Prime areas of learning cover;